KiranKumarAlugonda/mean-seed/README.md

 - Other key technologies used:
 	- Grunt.js - build tool.
 	- Jasmine - testing framework - used for both frontend (with Karma) and backend (with jasmine-node) testing.
 Can switch in other testing frameworks in place of Jasmine if you want.
 	- LESS - CSS pre-processor.
 Twitter Bootstrap CSS framework is currently NOT used but can be easily integrated.
 SASS/SCSS/Compass can be switched in instead of LESS pretty easily as well.
+The main reasons for going with LESS by default are because it seems to compile a bit faster and because Angular UI and Twitter Bootstrap use LESS so it makes it easier to develop/augment those.
 - For a full list of dependencies / technologies see below, though many of the non-core ones can be switched out as necessary.
 	- frontend: `app/src/lib`
 	- backend: `package.json`

 Feel free to fork the project to make seeds with other default technologies (Mongoose instead of mongo-db-native, SASS instead of LESS, Mocha instead of Jasmine for backend tests, etc.).

-Any suggestions for improvement welcome!
+Any suggestions for improvement are welcome!

 ### NOTE: In general, each (major) directory should have its own README file to avoid this one from getting bloated and hard to follow.
 Currently there is (just) a README specific to the frontend in the `app/src` folder.